 - Islamic Relief Worldwide (certified)

-- Plan International UK (independent verification in progress)
+- Plan International UK (independently verified)

 - Save the Children (independently verified)

 - World Vision UK (completed self-assessment)

 Until the adoption of the CHS in 2015, the DEC applied an earlier version of the DEC Accountability Framework (DECAF).